 • Architecture—Networks can be broadly classified based on types of architectures either a peer-to-peer or client/ server architectures.

 Since communication is vital in our day-to-day life, it is understood that linking computers is very useful for exchanging information very effectively.
 It can serve several distinctive purposes like sharing files, communication through emails, sharing resources to a specific group of people on a network.
-Let’s have a glimpse of advantages the network systems provides:
+Let’s have a glimpse of advantages the network systems provide:

 Lowers cost due to sharing computer peripherals and data between users